Implement these tips into your college essay and you’ll be doing a victory dance at your dream college (or in a kayak on your semester!) in no time.

 If you have no idea how to even get started, we’re here to help.
 Read on for our best tips for writing a college essay that will make YOU stand out!

 Get some inspiration!
 Perhaps that means talking with a friend, entering a new environment, or researching something interesting.
-A Verto semester is jam-packed with all three, even in quiet moments of reflection like this Verto Milan student.
+A semester abroad is jam-packed with all three, even in quiet moments of reflection like this Milan student.